About this listing

 When you are booking, please send me a message about your visit to Cork - otherwise I may not see your request until too late.

 I like to greet visitors and have a chat with you, but you are independent in my home and can come and go as you please.

 I can tell you where to go for meals, drinks and entertainment.

 Ask for Michelle's Meander - a tour of interesting sights, e.g. the University Campus, Glucksman Gallery, Fitzgerald Park (with children's playground), City Museum, City Gaol and Shandon Bells, the English Market and St Finn Barre's Cathedral.

 This is a safe, family-oriented area, only 6 minutes stroll from Europe's only city-centre wildlife sanctuary, where you can overhear all kinds of conversations: for a laugh, search for 'The Lough Birds' on YouTube!

-2 buses pass the end of my street - one goes to a shopping mall, the second to city centre in one direction, Cork University Hospital at the other.
+2 buses pass by the end of my street - one goes to a shopping mall, the second to the city centre in one direction, Cork University Hospital at the other.
 It is a short walk or bus ride to the city centre, a 10 minute taxi to the airport.